Pawan8010/Amazon-Clone/README.md

 # Amazon-Clone
-this is the Amazon website clone with using HTML ,CSS
+This is the Amazon website clone with using HTML ,CSS